Does Your Service Come With a “Price Tag”?

 The Reason and the Pursuit I Should Have

 God’s words say: “There is no correlation between the duty of man and whether he is blessed or cursed.
-Duty is what man ought to fulfill; it is his bounden duty and should not depend on recompense, conditions, or reasons.
-Only then is that doing his duty. … You should not do your duty only to be blessed, and you should not refuse to act for fear of being cursed.
-Let Me tell you this one thing: If man is able to do his duty, it means he performs what he ought to do.
-If man is unable to do his duty, it shows the rebelliousness of man” (“The Difference Between the Ministry of the Incarnate God and the Duty of Man”).
+Duty is what man ought to fulfill; it is his heaven-sent vocation, and should not depend on recompense, conditions, or reasons.
+Only then is he doing his duty. … You should not do your duty only to be blessed, and you should not refuse to act for fear of being cursed.
+Let Me tell you this one thing: Man’s performance of his duty is what he ought to do, and if he is incapable of performing his duty, then this is his rebelliousness” (“The Difference Between the Ministry of God Incarnate and the Duty of Man”).
 “Belief in God is so that you may obey God, love God, and perform the duty that should be performed by a creature of God.
 This is the aim of believing in God” (“All Is Achieved by the Word of God”).
 Through God’s words, I understood that working and expending ourselves for God isn’t a bargaining chip for us to conduct a transaction with Him, nor is it a way to get bestowments and blessings in return.
 Instead, it’s the duty that we should fulfill as created beings; it’s our responsibility.
 No matter what our final outcome may be, it is undeniably right and proper that we must fulfill our duty just as children should clearly be filial to their parents—this is the kind of reason that we should possess.
 We have to have proper pursuits and goals in our faith; we must seek the truth, put God’s words into practice, and be more than willing to expend ourselves for God.
 We should genuinely love God and be considerate of His will, carry out His teachings, and become creatures with humanity and reason so that God’s heart may gain some comfort.
 This is the pursuit that a created being should have, and only living this way does justice to God’s selfless sustenance and bestowments.
 I thought of the Lord Jesus’ disciple Peter—he expended himself and worked for the Lord, shepherding many churches and giving his entire life to the Lord.
 During that time he not only suffered greatly, but was also persecuted by the ruling party of the time, and was ultimately crucified upside down for the Lord’s sake.
 Everything that Peter did for the Lord wasn’t transactional; it wasn’t in exchange for the blessings of the heavenly kingdom or for more good fortune or grace, but was done on the foundation of his love for God.
 It was to do God’s will and to complete what God had entrusted him with.
 Peter saw expending himself for the Lord as a thing of great glory; he saw loving and satisfying the Lord as his only pursuit in his faith.
 This is why he was accepted by the Lord and was ultimately perfected by Him.

 After understanding all of this my heart really brightened.
 I realized that when working for God, sacrificing things and expending myself in my faith, I must first of all have the right direction, the right target, and that I should follow Peter’s example of seeking to love and satisfy God.
 I should expend myself for God with a willing heart, devotedly do my duty, and complete what God has entrusted me with.
 Anything else would be self-defeating, and keeping my faith to the very end would still never gain God’s approval.
 Thank God for His enlightenment and guidance!
 Amen!